nzquail/RedeemingCommunitiesBlog/content/authors/admin/_index.md

 ---

 <br>
-Experienced in Communications, Administration, Advocacy and Mentoring, with a demonstrated history of working in both the information technology and community development sectors.
-Skilled in Communications Planning, Event Planning, Travel Planning, Advocacy, and Community Development.
-Working in the areas of both Communications and Community.
+My background experience is in Communications, Administration, Advocacy and Mentoring, working in both the information technology and community development sectors.